What does the program cost?

 If I didn’t get accepted this year, should I apply again?

-Absolutely.
-Freshmen and Sophomores who apply are typically more competitive in their subsequent application.
-As long as you are not a graduating senior, you are eligible and should apply.
-Several students have been accepted on their third application.
+Absolutely!
+Freshmen and Sophomores who apply are typically more competitive in their subsequent application, and several students have been accepted on their second or third application.

 When will acceptance decisions be announced?

-Typically we try to make final decisions by the end of February or early March.
-We try to do this early because of the extra time needed to prepare for working over seas.
+Typically we try to make final decisions by mid February or early March.
+We try to do this early because of the extra time needed to prepare for working internationally.

 Do I have to know how to SCUBA dive or snorkel?